Machine ID Troubleshooting Guide | Teleport

 Symptoms

-When requesting Database Access certificates, the certificate request fails with an error like the following:
+When requesting certificates for Teleport-protected databases, the certificate request fails with an error like the following:

 ERROR: Failed to generate impersonated certs for directory /opt/machine-id: database "example" not found